phetsims/qa/documentation/qa-book.md

 You should be able to zoom in and out using the same sorts of methods you would expect for most web pages.

-1. Ctrl + +/-/0
+1. `Ctrl` + `+` zooms into the page.
-2. Ctrl + scrolling
+2. `Ctrl` + `-` zooms out of the page.
-3. Pinch to zoom
+3. `Ctrl` + `0` returns to default (zoomed out) view.
+4. `Ctrl` + mouse scrolling will zoom in and out of the page
+5. Pinch gestures on touch screens and on trackpads will zoom in and out of the page

+The only method of zooming in that does **not** work is controlling zoom from the browser user interface, such as the magnifier buttons in Chrome:
+**put image**

-You should be able to pan (move the zoomed in screen) by:
+When zoomed in, you should be able to pan (move the zoomed in screen) with typical input methods you would expect for most webpages:

-1. Dragging the screen with mouse or finger
+1. Dragging the screen with mouse or finger pans the screen under the pointer.
-2. Arrow keys (when not focused on another object)
-3. Scrolling (up and down and left and right)
+2. Arrow keys move the screen in the direction of motion of the arrow key.
+3. Mouse wheel scrolling will pan in the direction of scroll.

+While zoomed in, interaction with draggable object should not pan the screen.
+For example, dragging a slider thumb should move the thumb and not the screen.
+However, the screen **should** pan while you drag if you attempt to drag the object off-screen.
+The only exception to this is if the object is wider or taller than the screen itself.
+It is awkward to try to keep something in view if it won't fit on screen anyway.

+While zoomed in, if you click and then drag on an object that is interactive but not clickable, input with that object should interrupt and the screen should pan under the mouse instead.
+While keyboard focus is on an object that is not draggable, the screen should pan with arrow keys.

-Make sure that all UI components behave normally while zooming in.
-Dragable objects should behave as expected and not move the screen unless at the edge of the screen.
+Otherwise, all UI components should behave normally while zoomed in.

+If the sim supports alternative input, the sim should pan to whatever has focus during tab navigation.

+When switching screns, the zoom level should reset to its default zoomed out view.

 #### HTML Download Test